mighdoll/wgsl-linker/README.md

 ### Other Features

 - **Runtime Linking** &emsp; _Link at runtime rather than at build time if you like_

   - Choose different wgsl modules depending on runtime reported detected gpu features, or based on user application settings.
   - Keep integration into web development easy - no need to add any new steps into your build process or IDE.
   - To enable runtime linking, **wgsl-linker** is small, currently about 10kb (compressed).

 - **Code generation**
-  - Typically write static wgsl (perhaps with some simple templates), but know that the escape hatch of arbitrary code generation is available for complex situations.
+  - Typically it's best to write static wgsl
+    (perhaps with some simple templates),
+    but know that the escape hatch of arbitrary code generation is available for complex situations.
   - You can register a function to generate wgsl text for an exported module function.
   - Imports work identically on code generated exports.